One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

-While its benefits far outway the cons, you should keep the below information in mind as you consider whether SharePoint is right for your company.
+While the benefits far outweigh the cons, you should keep the information below in mind.

-- User Adoption — This issue is especially pronounced in larger organizations where getting the workforce to adopt new technology at a wide scale can feel like pulling teeth.
-Many companies also struggle to replace their file servers with document libraries; even though SharePoint makes it easy to find all of your business documents, you first have to locate and transfer them over to the new environment.
+- User Adoption — This issue is prominent in larger organizations where getting the workforce to adopt new technology at a broad scale can feel like pulling teeth.
+Many companies also struggle to replace their file servers with document libraries; even though the program makes it easy to find business documents, you first have to locate and transfer them to the new environment.

-- Complex User Interface — There are benefits to SharePoint being as robust as it is, but some may find its interactive tools and customization options too complex.
-This is an easy enough challenge to overcome.
-Still, it will take time as you and your company eventually familiarize yourself with the user interface and customize the user experience (UX) to your liking.
+- Complex User Interface —Some may find its interactive tools and customization options too complex.
+It will take time as you and your company eventually familiarize yourself with the user interface and customize the user experience (UX) to your liking.

 - Bulk Migration problems — This is an issue that typically comes with bulk migration in general.
 It’s possible that, during a bulk migration of your business’s files, some may end up in the wrong location or become corrupted.
 One way to help avoid this problem is to keep your files organized neatly and with consistent naming conventions.

-- Configuration and Management — To get the best experience possible from SharePoint, you should hire a designer and IT admin to take care of your intranet sites’ appearance and functionality and manage the technical and access configurations.
-If you work with an MSP, they should be able to handle much of this.
+- Configuration and Management — You should hire a designer and IT admin to take care of the intranet sites’ appearance and functionality and manage the technical and access configurations.
+If you work with an MSP, they should handle much of this.

 SharePoint Use Cases

-As you’ve no doubt noticed, there are several ways SharePoint can be utilized to increase productivity, promote collaboration, and streamline the documentation of internal files and processes.
+As you’ve no doubt noticed, there are several ways to increase productivity, promote collaboration, and streamline the documentation of internal files and processes.

 Still, there are four primary use cases for SharePoint that you’ll probably find most relevant when considering its adoption for your own company, which we’ll highlight below.

 As an intranet platform, Microsoft SharePoint excels.
-Some of its out-of-the-box functionalities include a branded homepage, project and task scheduling, flexible content sharing options, modern team and communication sites, social features, and mobile access.
+Its out-of-the-box functionalities include a branded homepage, project and task scheduling, flexible content sharing options, modern team and communication sites, social features, and mobile access.

 Internal training documentation

-Transitions are always a complicated thing to handle in business, but they’re made even worse when your team has to work to find the relevant documentation.
+Transitions are always complicated to handle in business but worse when your team has to search for the relevant documentation for daily operation.